elssieg/Time_Series_Project/README.md

 # Project Overview

-This is the final project that I worked on, with one other classmate, for **DCS-425: Time Series and Forcasting.** It was developed in R-Studio, and revolved around greenhouse gas emissions in Europe from 1990 to 2014.
+This is the final project that I worked on, with one other classmate, for **DCS-425: Time Series and Forecasting.** It was developed in R-Studio, and revolved around greenhouse gas emissions in Europe from 1990 to 2014.

 ## Europe's Greenhouse Gas Emissions (1990 - 2014)